What is flexibility?

 Apart from being able to do the splits flexibility has many much more practical uses.
 Firstly it gives you stronger muscles, not in the sense that you could lift heavier loads but that you can lift the same weight from extended or more difficult positions.
 This in turn helps to prevent injury and can even aid with the recovery of injured muscles.
 It also means a greater range of motion and faster reflexes.

 Your arms, for example, would consider carrying your body around quite a challenge, but that is average for the legs.
-Pilates works the muscles in various states from stationary, slow moving and fast moving.
+Pilates works them in various states from stationary, slow moving and fast moving.
 This way it ensures it works all the muscle fibre types, strengthening though movement, so that flexibility develops with strength and length of the muscle.

 Being super-stretchy is no good either.
-Having too much flexibility and not enough strength to support it is also detrimental.
+Having too much suppleness and not enough strength to support it is also detrimental.
 Young gymnasts who can do amazing contortions, or people who are naturally double jointed need strength in their movement.
 The effects of both these things can lead to weaker ligaments and tendons.
 Tendons hold muscle to bone and ligaments hold bone to bone.
 Keeping bones together is very important.

 The most common, as it happens with dancers and martial artists too, I know, is a stretching or snapping of the ligament holding your thigh bone into your hip.
-If your muscles are not flexible around the hip then they will either seize up to protect themselves or become weak allowing the thigh bone to be easily relocated, if not dislocated.
+If yours are not flexible around the hip then they will either seize up to protect themselves or become weak allowing the thigh bone to be easily relocated, if not dislocated.
 This can occur with any joint that has been weakened.
 These things usually happen years later when training and possibly exercising have ceased.

 Flexibility, movement and the human body:

 Human beings, or bodies, were never meant to sit still for too long.
 The body is a thing best kept in motion.
-But in order to do this it must be kept flexible.
-To be kept in a flexible and malleable state it must be kept in motion.
+But in order to do this it must be kept mobile.
+To be kept in a mobile and malleable state it must be kept in motion.
 The two are reciprocal and again bring us back to the holistic approach which myself and Pilates bring to exercise.
 Body works best in motion, digestion, circulation, breathing, and mental acuity all benefit from some movement.

 Movement can only be achieved if the body is strong and stable enough to support itself.
 But it is a fluid thing, like water, with many moving and interacting parts.
 Even lying down there is motion in the body, even when we sleep.
 In order to keep all these parts working together we need each part to be strong of itself but adaptable to the others.
 Flexibility.
 This allows for good posture through a mobile spine, movement through mobile muscles, focus through agile mind and action through an elegant unity of all three.